Ieremia Cecan: Raza and ecumenism

-As noted by Șornikov, Cecan became unusually "laconic" about his Ukrainian exile, and did not mention his service under Yaponchik; during his later life in Romania, he simply noted his activity at Tiraspol'skoe Slovo; the priest always mentioned that his Bolshevik captors were merciful, "although they knew I was a monarchist."
-During or after the Bessarabian union, Cecan had married his daughter off to a Transylvanian Romanian lawyer, Octavian Vasu.
+As noted by Șornikov, Cecan became unusually "laconic" about his Ukrainian exile, and did not mention his service under Yaponchik.
+During his later life in Romania, he simply noted his activity at Tiraspol'skoe Slovo; the priest always mentioned that his Bolshevik captors were merciful, "although they knew I was a monarchist."
+During or after the Bessarabian union, Cecan had married off his daughter Zinaida to a Transylvanian Romanian lawyer, Octavian Vasu.
 In February 1914, Vasu held an executive's position inside the Romanian National Party of Austria-Hungary.
 Noted for his excellent command of Russian, he was taken prisoner in Bessarabia during the world war, when he helped set up the Romanian Volunteer Corps in Russia.
 During the subsequent creation of Greater Romania, he became the first Prefect of Făgăraș County.

 Cecan's status was improved by these political developments, seeing him ordained as a Protoiereus of the Romanian Orthodox Church.
 In October 1920, he asked Romanian authorities to grant him 500 thousand lei for propaganda work to contain the spread of communism in Bessarabia.
 However, he would not honor his agreement with Gurie Grosu, refusing to leave Chișinău for a countryside posting; described in official records as a "provocateur", he was swiftly defrocked in 1920.
 In March 1921, he published a pamphlet against Baltagă and other figures of the Metropolis, claiming that they were using their relative autonomy to embezzle church funds.
-He eventually returned to his Nișcani parish, where he built a church, and continued to involve himself in political and religious disputes.
+He eventually returned to his Nișcani parish, and continued to involve himself in political and religious disputes.
 His reissue of Obyedineniye sold poorly and ended abruptly.
 By 1925–1926, he was putting out the magazine Unirea (or Yedineniye), which was a continuation of Obyedineniye.
 At some point between 1920 and 1923, he adhered to the League of Bessarabian Christians, a political party created by Nicolae Negru, where the focus was on far-right antisemitism and Bessarabian regionalism.